 Never attempt to turn the ATV around on any hill until you' ve mastered the turning technique (on level ground) as described in the owner's manual.
-See page 81.

 Use extra caution when turning on any hill.
 Avoid crossing the side of a steep hill.